qbism/q2tools-220/README.md

     //$frame walk1 walk2 walk3 walk4 walk5 walk6 walk7 walk8 walk9 walk10
     ...etc.

-# Test feature:
+# qbsp format:
 Extended map limits for larger or more detailed maps.
 Several 16-bit data types are changed to 32-bit.
-Lightmaps are higher res.
 This feature requires a supporting engine.
 See common/qfiles.h for differences in limits.

 Usage:  Add -qbsp to the bsp command line.  vis and rad will detect QBSP automatically.
 No released engine supports this yet.
 See https://github.com/qbism/qb2 for prototype code.